FERAL CAT REMOVAL

 - Make sure your cat is neutered or spayed.

-- As a professional feral cat removal company, we will humanely trap and remove the cat or cats.
+- Anderson County PAWS, a professional feral cat removal company will treat and remove the cat or cats humanely.

 In need of solving a wildlife problem at your home or business?
 We are available 24/7 to help you solve this problem.